 Cynthia Martin spoke to the Kiwanis Club at their noon meeting in Kingsville on September 18th updating the group on progress made on city- wide initiatives such as the city's community appearance initiative and the revitalization of Kingsville's historic downtown.
-The group was interested to learn about the many development projects going on around Kingsville, the apartments, homes and commercial buildings being built and to learn about redevelopment efforts such as the conversion of the former GCS building to a research center and progress on the new City Hall.
+The group was interested to learn about the many development projects going on around Kingsville, the apartments, homes and commercial buildings being built and to learn about redevelopment efforts such as the conversion of the former GCS building to a research center and progress on the pay City Hall building to a research center and progress on the new City Hall.
 This is the second time that Ms. Martin has spoken to the group and they expressed an interest in having her back every six months for more updates.